Solstice-Software/.github/profile/README.md

 # Secure Solutions: Cleanly Engineered

-[Solstice Software](https://solstice.software/ "Our primary website") is a tiny security research "firm" (emphasis on the air quotes) which seeks to make a few ripples in the vast cybersecurity lake through independent security research, software engineering, and occasional consulting services.
+[Solstice Software](https://solstice.software/ "Our primary website") is an American security research and development company that seeks to make a few ripples in the vast cybersecurity lake.
+Our endeavors include independent security research, meticulously curating powerful security software-as-a-service products, and occasional consulting services.

 It produces high-quality projects for public and private use of its own and that of others.

 Solstice Software will always be:
-- 🏃‍♂️ **Active & Reachable**: Drop a line any time at _services[@]solstice.software_.
+- 🏃‍♂️ **Active & Reachable**: Drop a line any time to _services[@]solstice.software_.
 - 📂 **Open-Source**: Proprietary software is _really_ 1995.
 Projects work best when the greatest and most passionate minds freely collaborate.
 - 🔍 **Meticulous & Clean**: Focused on detail and quality in all things, not just "where it counts".
 - 📈 **Innovating through R&D**: It Just Works™️ is not good enough.